tailcallhq/tailcallhq.github.io/docs/directives/call.md

 }
 ```

-We use the `@call` operator to compose the operations together.
+We use the `@call` directive to compose the operations together.
 The `args` specify how we would like to pass the arguments to the operation and the result of that operation is passed to the next step.
 We can test the new `abc` operation with the following query:

 ```graphql
 query {